chamatt/chamatt/README.md

 Please find me on [LinkedIn](https://www.linkedin.com/in/roaldnefs/) for a more detailed description of my full work experience, education and certification.

-You can also checkout my personal portfolio to know more about me and projects I've worked on: [chamatt.dev](chamatt.dev)
+You can also check out my portfolio to know more about me and projects I've worked on: [chamatt.dev](chamatt.dev)